 Jonathan is experienced in amputation claims and disabling psychiatric injury.
 He is well-versed generally in the assessment of disability under the Ogden Tables.

-Jonathan has significant experience in professional negligence litigation, including dental, surgical and general practice claims.
-He knows the limitation, breach of duty, causation, expert witness and costs issues (including with regard to proportionality and the recovery of the ATE premiums) which arise in such litigation.
+Jonathan has significant experience in professional negligence litigation, including dental, surgical and general practice claims, including in relation to (1) failure to diagnose, (2) delay in diagnosis, (3) failure to refer and (4) failure to carry out treatment with reasonable care and skill.
+He knows the limitation, breach of duty, causation, expert witness and costs issues which arise in such litigation.

 Property & Real Estate

-Jonathan advises, drafts and appears in the full range of property and real estate matters.
-He is recognised in the legal directories as an expert in this area.
+Jonathan advises, drafts and appears in the full range of property and real estate matters, including:

-His experience includes land disputes, including the sale of land, boundary disputes and disputes about easements, restrictive covenants, registered title restrictions, land charges, mortgages and adverse possession, proprietary estoppel and leasehold disputes, both residential and commercial, long and short leases, including lease renewal and enfranchisement.
-He appeared recently in the Court of Appeal in Underwood v Mayers EWCA Civ 406.
+- Land disputes, including the sale of land, boundary disputes and disputes about easements, restrictive covenants, registered title restrictions, land charges, mortgages and adverse possession, proprietary estoppel, and leasehold disputes (both residential and commercial, long and short leases, including lease renewal and enfranchisement).
+He appeared in the Court of Appeal in Underwood -v- Mayers EWCA Civ 406.

-He is often instructed in company disputes and proceedings under the Companies Act 2006, including in relation to directors’ duties, dissolution, companies charges, unfair prejudice petitions and shareholder disagreements.
-He is also experienced in partnership disputes, including dissolution.
+- Companies disputes and proceedings under the Companies Act 2006, including in relation to directors’ duties, dissolution, companies charges, unfair prejudice petitions and shareholder disagreements

-Jonathan is also instructed in non-contentious matters, including the drafting of agreements,
+- Non-contentious matters, including the drafting of agreements

 Wills, Probate & Inheritance